Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Astrophysical case studies

 Using the aforementioned library of tokens as well as the $\{m, v\}$ input variables and a free constant $\{c \}$, \PhySO\ is able to successfully recover this expression $100 \%$ of the time.
 Figure \ref{fig:relatenergy_pareto} contains the Pareto front of recovered expressions where similarly to \cite{AIFeynman2}, we showcase that we are able to recover the relativistic energy of a particle as well as the classical approximation which has a lower complexity.

-However, we note that contrary to the system proposed in \citep{AIFeynman2} which mostly relies on powerful problem simplification schemes (in particular, the identification of symmetries as well as the identification of additive and multiplicative separability), our system is able to recover the exact expression for the relativistic energy test case without any simplification and without needing to simplify further the problem by treating $c$ as a variable taking a range of different values as in \citep{AIFeynman2}.
-To the best of our knowledge our algorithm is the only one at present able to crack this case under these more stringent conditions.
+However, we note that our system is able to recover the exact expression for the relativistic energy test case without any of the powerful simplification on which relies the \texttt{AI Feynman 2.0} approach proposed in \citep{AIFeynman2} (in particular, the identification of symmetries as well as the identification of additive and multiplicative separability), nor by simplifying the problem further by treating $c$ (a constant of nature) as a variable taking a range of different values as in \citep{AIFeynman2}.
+Neither \texttt{DSR} \citep{SR_PG_improvements} nor \texttt{AI Feynman} \citep{AIFeynman2} are able to crack this case under these more stringent conditions.